 We all have been prescribed painkillers at some point in our lives.
 Doctors prescribe opioid painkillers – also called narcotics – to around 20%.
 The most commonly used narcotics are morphine, codeine, hydromorphone, oxycodone, heroin, methadone, and fentanyl.
-They pose no danger if strictly taken as per a doctor’s prescription, but problems arise when people start using them as a drug to get a high and relaxed feeling.
+They pose no danger if strictly taken per a doctor’s prescription, but problems arise when people use them as a drug to get a high and relaxed feeling.
 If you try to discontinue it once your body has gotten used to it, you experience narcotics withdrawal symptoms.
 We will learn how to manage them in this article.

 What is drug addiction?